G10xy/Registro-Comuni-ISTAT/README.md

-*It is suggested to run this project as container within a docker-compose within a docker network where a container with postgresql is present.*
+*It is suggested to run this project as container with a docker-compose within a docker network where a container with postgresql is present.*
 *Example:*

 ```yaml